 To draw a line under that general safety briefing, tell them to go and find their life jackets, and put them on.

-This breaks things up a bit and fulfils an important part of the safety brief.
+This breaks things up a bit and fulfills an important part of the safety brief.
 Then you can go onto your boat briefing.

 Next: the Extended Safety Brief